-16. A consequential amendment to Special packing provision PP16 in packing instruction P003 will be required to permit the transport of used UN2800 batteries in solid plastic bins in accordance with packing instruction P801(2).
+16. A consequential amendment to Special packing provision PP16 in packing instruction P003 will be required to permit the transport of used UN2800 batteries in metal or solid plastic bins in accordance with packing instruction P801(2).

 The proposed Special packing provision PP16 would read as follows with new text underline:

-PP16 For UN2800, batteries shall be protected from short circuit within the packaging.
-Used batteries may be transported in accordance with packing instruction P801(2).
+PP16 “For UN2800, batteries shall be protected from short circuit within the packaging.
+Used batteries may be transported in accordance with packing instruction P801(2).”